We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 COFFEE STIMULATES METABOLISM:

-We all know that coffee has caffeine, which is a natural stimulant, and temporarily increases metabolism.
+We all know that coffee contains caffeine, a natural stimulant that temporarily increases metabolism.

-Several studies have proven that coffee is beneficial for health if consumed right.
+Several studies have proven that coffee is beneficial for health if consumed properly.

 That is why gym instructors advise you to drink coffee before a workout because it maximizes fat burning.

-With the right diet, coffee can be very effective in losing weight.
+With the right diet, coffee can be very effective for weight loss.

 Read: Surprising Coffee Uses from Skincare to Cleaning Hacks for Everyday Life